nicolaferraro/nicolaferraro.github.io/_draft/2020-02-24-serverless-integration-with-camel-k.md

 but a lightweight *integration* platform) and it's technically difficult to provide IDE support, such as code completion and other utilities, to developers.

 But now we've it.
-The Red Hat integration tooling team has created some cool extensions for VS Code that make the development experience with Camel K even more exciting.
+The Red Hat Integration tooling team has created some cool extensions for VS Code that make the development experience with Camel K even more exciting.
 You don't need to remember the Camel DSL syntax, the IDE will give you suggestions and error highlighting.

 Code completion works with Java code, but it's not only limited to it: you also have suggestions and documentation out of the box when writing the Camel URIs and property files.
 And you also have many options to run integrations and interact with them, all integrated in the IDE.

-Just install the VS Code [Extension Pack for Apache Camel by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.apache-camel-extension-pack) to have all these cool features available.
+Just install the VS Code [Extension Pack for Apache Camel by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.apache-camel-extension-pack) to have all these  features available.

 ## Serverless